Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Catch a Hare with a Live Trap

 Some people may confuse a hare for a rabbit.
-While they may share certain characteristics such as size and diet, the hare is certainly different.
+While they may share characteristics such as size and diet, the hare is undoubtedly different.
 These animals can cause damage to any underground piping as well as vegetation in your yard or garden.
 One method of removing a hare from your property is using a live trap to catch and release the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 If you want to catch a hare with a live trap, read this guide for instructions and product recommendations.